 The 918 Spyder’s combination of throaty power and quiet elegance, a paradox if there ever was one, lends itself to the growing belief that this supercar really is a Porsche masterpiece.
 Sutcliffe knows what masterpieces look and feel like in his years as one of the finest auto journos in the world.

 So seeing him light up after pushing the pedal of the 918 Spyder made us think how cool it would be to drive the hell out of Porsche’s latest creation.
 If it could make a Sutcliffe turn into a kid once again, who knows how any of us would react if we’re driving this incredible piece of German engineering around.

 From the power, to the handling, to the grip, to everything else in-between, the 918 Spyder really has that ’it’ factor that few cars in the world can proudly claim it has.

 Click past the jump to read more about the 2014 Porsche 918 Spyder

 When Porsche unveiled the 918 Spyder concept at the 2010 Geneva Motor Show we were all in amazement.
 Within that amazement was a sense of a sense of pessimism, as we were unsure exactly how this future successor to the Carrera GT would look and run in the real world.
 We all know that manufacturers have a habit of “overestimating” its cars at these shows, to put it nicely.

-Here we are about two years later and the 918 Spyder is nearing the end of its testing phase and we have all gotten a good hard look at what we figure to be its final design.
-The 918 has also made many passes around the “Green Hell,” thrashing its predecessor’s time in the process.
+After more than three years, the 918 Spyder ended its testing phase and is ready for its world debut at the 2013 Frankfurt Motor Show.
+The 918 has made many passes around the “Green Hell,” thrashing its predecessor’s time in the process.
 All of these laps around the famed Nürburgring and at Porsche’s test facilities have given the automaker enough details to allow it to piece together all of its specs.